Pearlicia/static-website-s3-cloudfront/README.md

 ![dist-disable](./assets/stepfour/dist-disable.png)

-4. After disabling, click `delete`.
+4. Disabling will take some time.
+After disabling, Tick the box again and click `delete`.

 #### Deleting the S3 Bucket:
 1. Go to the Amazon S3 service in the AWS Management Console.